tadvaas/pxe/README.md

 # Software

 ## TFTP server: tftpd-hpa
-We could use integrated pfSens tftp server, however, it does not support map files, hence, we are using tftpd-hpa server:
+We could use integrated pfSense TFTP server, however, it does not support map files, hence, we are using tftpd-hpa server:
 Create server directory:
 ```
 mkdir ~/tftp/